FSC Regulatory Module

 STEP 2: Access the full FSC Regulatory Module here

-More useful resources to start using the FSC Regulatory Module:
+Useful resources to start using the FSC Regulatory Module:

 Commonly asked questions

-• This standard is for voluntary use by organizations applying for or holding FSC certification to extend their certification scope to align with the EUDR.
+This standard is for voluntary use by organizations applying for or holding FSC certification to extend their certification scope to align with the EUDR.
 It can be used in addition to all existing certification types and includes accreditation requirements for certification bodies.
+The FSC Regulatory Module standard focuses on wood, wood-based products and rubber.
+It can be applied by organizations within and outside the European Union (EU), which in case the latter applies, organizations are exempted to conform with some of the requirements (see Annex 1 of the FS C Regulatory Module).

-• No, only competent authorities have the authority to verify compliance with the EUDR.
+No, only competent authorities have the authority to verify compliance with the EUDR.
 FSC has included additional requirements that can support demonstrating this compliance by aligning FSC requirements with EUDR but the decision still rests solely on the competent authority.
 Certification bodies will check for conformity with FSC requirements, which can benefit users by having another third-party verifying conformity.

 More questions?